Azure Virtual Desktop (AVD): Frequently Asked Questions (FAQs)

 6. How does Azure Virtual Desktop work?

-7. How do I create a virtual desktop on Windows 10?
+7. How do I create a virtual desktop on Windows 10 or Windows 11?

 9. What are the technical requirements for running Azure Virtual Desktop?